gitlabhq/gitlabhq/doc/user/project/pages/getting_started/pages_from_scratch.md

 and deploy.

-If you want to test your script and check the built site before deploying to production, you can run the test exactly as it will run when you push to `master`.
+If you want to test your script and check the built site before deploying to production, you can run the test exactly as it runs when you push to `master`.

 To specify a stage for your job to run in,